MathworksProjects/LTE-WiFi-Coexistence/README.md

 For more information about the code or E-Fi, please don't hesitate to contact us by email.
 We'll be happy to assist you and answer any question you may have.

 Carlos Bocanegra Guerra
 PhD Candidate
-Electrical and Computer Engineering (EECE) Northeastern University bocanegrac@coe.neu.edu
+Electrical and Computer Engineering (EECE)
+Northeastern University
+bocanegrac@coe.neu.edu

 Zhengnan Li
 Master of Science candidate
+Electrical and Computer Engineering (EECE)
+Northeastern University
+li.zhengn@husky.neu.edu

+Kaushik R. Chowdhury
+Associate Professor
-Electrical and Computer Engineering (EECE) Northeastern University li.zhengn@husky.neu.edu
+Electrical and Computer Engineering (EECE)
+Northeastern University
+krc@ece.neu.edu

 ## Acknowledgements